 John makes it clear that he wrote this book to the seven churches, beginning with Ephesus and ending with Laodicea.
 There are short segments written to each one, and the overall book was written to all of them together.

-In the New Testament, the authors are seeking to provide solutions for specific problems in specific churches.
+In the Second Testament, the authors are seeking to provide solutions for specific problems in specific churches.
 The books are ad hoc.
 They were written for the moment.
 As an illustration, not knowing that Paul was writing in direct response to specific problems, First Corinthians will make little to no sense.

 Discovering the occasion and purpose of a biblical book is the most important piece of information that you can gather from outside helps.
 Here are some questions that will help you discover a book’s purpose: